OnePlus 7: Camera

 The 7 Pro's all-screen design is enabled by a motorized pop-up selfie camera.
 The motor is rated as being capable of surviving up to 300,000 actuations.
 The phone will warn users if they are using the camera too often, and has fall detection which automatically retracts the camera.
 A warning will also be displayed if the camera is pushed back in manually.
 Both phones have a 16 MP sensor for the front camera, but the 7 Pro's rear cameras are noticeably upgraded.
 The primary sensor is 48 MP with OIS; the 7 has a 5 MP depth sensor, while the 7 Pro has a 16 MP wide-angle sensor and an S5K3M3 8 MP telephoto sensor.

 Software

-OnePlus released OxygenOS 12 MP4 for the 7 and 7 Pro, based on Android 12, but not the OnePlus 7 Pro 5G, which remains on OxygenOS 10.
+OnePlus released OxygenOS 12 H.41 for the 7 and 7 Pro, based on Android 12, but not the OnePlus 7 Pro 5G, which remains on OxygenOS 10.

 Although the software maintenance schedule given by OnePlus mentions only two Android upgrades, the devices without 5G received these 2 upgrades to OxygenOS 10 and OxygenOS 11, and then OnePlus delivered a final upgrade to OxygenOS 12 to match the OnePlus 7T and 7T Pro, which each received only 2 upgrades, ending on the same version of OxygenOS.